Can You Use a Muscle Roller Stick Every Day?

 ## FAQ

-**Q: Should I use a roller stick before or after a workout?**
+**Q: Should you use a massage stick on your neck before or after exercise?**